 Contact Financial Aid Services or Student Accounts with specific questions.

+Back to (table of contents)

-Refund of Institutional Deposit
+Return of Institutional Deposit

 Failure to initiate the withdrawal process or complete the checkout process (if applicable) may result in the forfeiture of the institutional deposit.
-Following withdrawal from the university, refund of the institutional deposit balance, net of any outstanding charges, will be mailed to the student's home address as soon as processing can be completed at the end of the semester or term.
+Following withdrawal from the university, return of the institutional deposit balance, net of any outstanding charges, will be mailed to the student's home address as soon as processing can be completed at

+the end of the semester or term.